-- 1. Inserting any other instruction between the two MAC class instructions. - Adding an accumulator write back (a dummy write back if needed) to either of the MAC class instructions. - 3.
+- Inserting any other instruction between the two MAC class instructions. - Adding an accumulator write back (a dummy write back if needed) to either of the MAC class instructions. - 3.
 Do not use the + = 4 or = 4 address modification. - 4.
-Do not prefetch data from Y data space.
+Do not prefetch data from Y space data.